t2bot/matrix-media-repo/docs/admin.md

 #### All known users' usage statistics

-Similar to [Per-user usage (all known users)](#per-user-usage-all-known-users), but with a focus on statistics, and with parameterized querying ability.
+Similar to [Per-user usage (all known users)](#per-user-usage-all-known-users), but with:

+* a focus on statistics
+* parameterized querying ability
+* relaxed authorization restrictions (to allow homeserver admins to query against their own homeserver)

 This end-point attempts to be a loose equivalent to [this](https://matrix-org.github.io/synapse/develop/admin_api/statistics.html#users-media-usage-statistics) Synapse